abccodes/gpt-wrapped/README.md

+## IMPORTANT NOTICE: This project was for o1 and earlier versions of ChatGPT and is no longer in operation.
+Due to the increasing complexity and abstractions of calculating environmental impacts, it is no longer reasonable to estimate outputs.

 ## Chat Wrapped

 **Chat Wrapped** is a joint project between **UCLA Design Media Arts** and **San Francisco State University Computer Science**.